Skip to main content

 Before you deploy

 Libretto Cloud commands and API requests use https://api.libretto.sh.
-Issue an API key for the deployment environment:
+Issue an API key, then add it to your project .env file:

 Expected deploy directory